samhattangady/false_gold/notes/false_gold.md

 So if there is a group of warriors coming together, then they will attract the focus of the light, and the player has to be more strategic in how they move.

+To eliminate a warrior, the player can "chase" them into a trap.
+The trap will take some amount of time to remove the warrior, so will be unusable at that point.
+So for that duration, the player has to chase away the other warriors and keep the things safe.

 If the shadow warrior reaches the base, they will steal the magic, and start moving away.
 If the player hits them with light again, the magic will be dropped, and slowly move back towards base.
 So as long as the warrior doesn't get away, the magic remains in bounds, and the player is successful